1. What is eCom Foundations?

 I know this probably sounds crazy to have to state John Yoon actually dropships.

-But should you trust someone who doesn't have any skin in the game?
+But should you trust your money with someone who doesn't have any skin in the game?

-Realistically, I'm guessing that all 4 contribute in their given areas, which is why they've had success.
+Realistically, I'm guessing that all 4 contribute in their given roles, which is why they've had success.

 It's all about PROFIT and what you get to keep in your bank account.

-In business, the only number that really counts is the profit, and that's the measure of whether you're going to stay in business!
+Remember, the only number that really counts is profit - and that's the measure of whether you're going to stay in business!

 Although it didn't include some expenses such as taxes, merchant fees, or the cost for all their Virtual Assistants.